 The Ko Olina lagoons are not the only attraction on this side of Oahu.
 If you are looking to do something other than beach hopping, the Ko Olina Golf Course is a great alternative.
 This impeccably maintained par 72 course does not disappoint with its impressive club house, rolling hills, and cascading waterfalls.
-See below for more details.
+See more details and book a tee time.

 The limited parking that is available for each Ko Olina beach, helps keep the beach crowds down, and allows you enjoy the lagoons in peace.
 There are literally less than 20 parking spots available for each Ko Olina Beach, with no outside parking available for miles.
 It doesn’t hurt to arrive early to secure a spot, but unless it’s a weekend or holiday, I’ve always found that people are coming and going, so parking spots do free up fairly quickly.
 Sometimes you will need to be patient and wait in a shady spot for someone to leave.

 If you are not planning on staying at the lugubrious Marriott Ko Olina resorts, which would give you prime access to the Ko Olina beach areas without any hardship, then I would highly recommend driving to this series of four beautifully replicated Oahu Beaches with your handy Oahu rent a car.
 Ko Olina Oahu can be reached by taking the bus from other parts of the island, but not without taking a few bus transfers.